-In the course of pursuing its investment strategies, the Global Secured Options Portfolio, Quantitative U.S. Long/Short Equity Portfolio, Secured Options Portfolio, Strategic Equity Portfolio, and High Yield Municipal Portfolio may invest in certain types of derivative instruments.
+In the course of pursuing its investment strategies, the Global Secured Options Portfolio may invest in certain types of derivative instruments.
 Derivatives are financial contracts whose values depend on the values of other investments, exchange rates or indices, in connection with its investment strategies to hedge and manage risk and to increase its return.
-Derivatives may be used in a variety of ways to meet the objectives of the Advisor or Sub-Advisor, as applicable.
-The Global Secured Options Portfolio, Quantitative U.S. Long/Short Equity Portfolio, Secured Options Portfolio and Strategic Equity Portfolio may purchase or write call and put options on appropriate securities or securities indices.
-Futures contracts, forward contracts, options on futures, and index, interest rate, total return and equity swaps are examples of derivative instruments in which the Global Secured Options Portfolio, Quantitative U.S. Long/Short Equity Portfolio and Secured Options Portfolio may invest, and interest rate swaps, consumer price index swaps ("CPI swaps") and swaps on a credit default index (sometimes referred to as a credit default swap index) are examples of derivative instruments in which the High Yield Municipal Portfolio may invest.
+Derivatives may be used in a variety of ways to meet the objectives of the Advisor.
+The Global Secured Options Portfolio may purchase or write call and put options on appropriate securities or securities indices.
+Futures contracts, forward contracts, options on futures, and index, interest rate, total return and equity swaps are examples of derivative instruments in which the Global Secured Options Portfolio may invest.
 Futures, options and swaps are commonly used for traditional hedging and cash management purposes as a low-cost method of gaining exposure to a particular securities market without investing directly in those securities.

 Compared to conventional securities, derivatives can be more sensitive to changes in interest rates or to sudden fluctuations in market prices and thus a Portfolio's losses may be greater if it invests in derivatives than if it invests only in conventional securities.
 Derivative transactions may include elements of leverage and, accordingly, the fluctuation of the value of the derivative transaction in relation to the underlying asset may be magnified.
-The price of derivatives can be very volatile and result in disproportionately heavy losses to a Portfolio relative to the amount invested if the Advisor or Sub-Advisor, as applicable, is incorrect in its expectation of fluctuations in securities prices, interest rates or credit events.
+The price of derivatives can be very volatile and result in disproportionately heavy losses to a Portfolio relative to the amount invested if the Advisor is incorrect in its expectation of fluctuations in securities prices, interest rates or credit events.
 A Portfolio's use of derivatives involves risks that may be different from the risk associated with investing directly in the underlying assets, including the risk that changes in the value of the derivative may not correlate perfectly with the underlying assets, interest rate or index.
 The return on a derivative security may increase or decrease, depending upon changes in the reference index or instrument to which it relates.

 Derivatives are also subject to the risk that the counterparty will default on its obligations.
 If such a default occurs, a Portfolio will have to rely on its contractual remedies (which may be limited by bankruptcy, insolvency or similar laws) pursuant to the agreements related to the transaction.
 The use of derivatives is also subject to operational and legal risks.

 Operational risks generally refer to risks related to potential operational issues, including documentation issues, settlement issues, system failures, inadequate controls, and human error.
 Legal risks generally refer to risks of loss resulting from insufficient documentation or legality or enforceability of a contract.